Complete pivoting growth of butterfly matrices and butterfly Hadamard matrices: Growth factors of random butterfly matrices

-It happens that for $n = 1,2,3$, then the only permutation factors encountered are precisely those of the form $P = \tilde Q_n$ and $Q = \tilde Q_n^T$.
-However, this is no longer the case starting at $n = 4$.
-As $n$ grows, then the proportion of arrangements of input angles that align with the needed perfect shuffle permutation shrink with $n$, where $n = 6$ is the smallest such size that leads to at least half of the rearrangements differing from the perfect shuffle.
+However, this structural alignment no longer persists starting at $n = 4$.
+As $n$ increases, the proportion of angle configurations that align with the perfect shuffle permutation decreases, and by $n = 6$ at least half of all rearrangements differ from the perfect shuffle.

-For example, if $\boldsymbol{\t} \in [0,2\pi)^4$ such that $|\tan \t_4| < |\tan \t_3| < |\tan \t_2| < |\tan \t_1| \le 1$, then the computed GECP factorization using the reordered input angles $[\t_4,\t_3,\t_1,\t_2]^T$ takes the form $P_{\sigma_1}B([\t_4,\t_3,\t_1,\t_2]^T)P_{\sigma_2}^T$, where
+For example, if $\boldsymbol{\t} \in [0,2\pi)^4$ such that $|\tan \t_4| < |\tan \t_3| < |\tan \t_2| < |\tan \t_1| \le 1$, then the computed GECP factorization using the reordered input angles $\boldsymbol{\t}=[\t_4,\t_3,\t_1,\t_2]^\top$ takes the form $P_{\sigma_1}B(\boldsymbol{\t})P_{\sigma_2}^\top$, where

 compared to the perfect shuffle permutation $\rho$ with $\tilde Q_n = P_\rho$, where